Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 ## Relationship Communication Playbook for Each Enneagram Type

-By understanding your type and the types of those around you, you can make deeper connections and build stronger relationships.
-Here, we will explore each type by looking at what they need from their partner, how they may affect their partner, what they like to talk about, and what they don't want to discuss.
-We'll also include an Imaginary scenario for typical conversations each type may have regularly.
+Now its time to explore each type by looking at what they need from their partner.

+We will also get into how each type affects their partner, what they like to talk about, and what they don't want to discuss.
+We'll also include scenarios that each type may regularly bump into.

 <section class="section-content">